-In circumstances where the time available to collect biospecimens is limited, or when there are resource (e.g., loss of power) or accessibility constraints, we propose to collect a reduced number of specimens as shown in Table 2.
-The most obvious differences in this assortment of biospecimens is that we would not collect red top tubes, and we would collect one fewer lavender top tube.
+In circumstances where the time available to collect biospecimens is limited, or when there are resource (e.g., sustained loss of power) or accessibility constraints, we propose to collect a reduced number of specimens as shown in Table 2.
+The most obvious difference in this assortment of biospecimens is that we would not collect red top tubes, and we would collect one fewer lavender top tube.
 This is because in order to be able to harvest serum from these tubes, they must be centrifuged, which requires electrical power.
-The remaining tube types (lavender, yellow, royal blue, and PAXgene tubes) do not require centrifugation and separation to yield usable specimens, and can be stored under ambient condition for several days (lavender and yellow top tubes) or for many months (remaining tubes) before additional processing or analyses is necessary.
+This is an unlikely event provided that our mobile clinic can access the site, given that it is equipped with a diesel-powered generator which enables full use of onboard power.
+However, in the event that the site is not accessible (for example, due to flooding or roads impassable for a large vehicle), this alternative biospecimen regimen will be implemented.
+The remaining tube types (lavender, yellow, royal blue, and PAXgene tubes) do not require centrifugation and separation to yield usable specimens, and can be stored under ambient condition for several days (lavender and yellow top tubes) or for many months (remaining tubes) before additional processing or analysis are necessary.

 For this option we would still need to provide experienced and trained phlebotomists to do the blood collections, but little or no specimen processing will be required.
-Biospecimens will just need to be properly packaged for immediate or delayed shipment to our CPL for further processing and long-term storage.
+Biospecimens will just need to be properly packaged for immediate or delayed shipment to the CET IHSFC-AF for further processing and long-term storage.